BreadyBred/minifier-tools/README.md

 There are three ways to use Minifier Tools:

 *   **Post-build Minifier:** Perfect for integration with your build process.
 Simply add a script to your `package.json` to automatically minify your compiled JavaScript file after running `npm run build`.
+This script **WILL** overwrite your old JavaScript file.
 *   **Standalone Minifier:** Drag your JS and CSS files to the `to_minify` folder.
 Run the script and voila!
 Your minified files will appear in the `minified` folder.
 No configuration needed!
 *   **Portable Minifier:** This interactive script prompts you for the absolute path of a file (using forward slashes `/`) and minifies it on the spot.

 **Important Notes:**

 *   The post-build minifier currently only works with JavaScript files.
-*   None of the tools overwrite existing files.
+*   Standalone and Portable versions will not overwrite existing files.
 Minified files will have a suffix of `-min.js` or `-min.css`.
 *   All scripts automatically check for and install necessary tools (NodeJS, CleanCSS, UglifyJS) if they're missing.

 ## Getting Started